KeithWilliamsGMIT/Data-Representation-And-Querying-Project/README.md

 The AngularJS framework was used to handle the routing on the client side and because it allowed the JavaScript to be written in a structured way, using the MVC pattern.

+Ng Route was originally used for the client side routing, but I then switched to UI Router for nested views.

 - Bootstrap

 Bootstrap allowed me to focus on developing the functionality of the webapp rather than the responsiveness or cross browser compatability which ultimately sped up development.